| The Irish rovers | G-Dur | Alle, Sigi Akkordeon |

 SIgi

-Where is me shirt, me noggin‘, noggin‘ shirt, It’s all gone for beer and tobacco,
+Where is me shirt, me noggin‘, noggin‘ shirt, they’re all gone for beer and tobacco,

 For the collar is all worn, and the sleeves they are all torn, and the tail is looking out for better weather.